The Sandbox (company): Blockchain and metaverse

 In August 2018, Animoca Brands acquired Pixowl for $4.875 million in cash and stock.
 At the time of the acquisition, Pixowl had 27 employees working in San Francisco and Buenos Aires.
 Now a subsidiary of Animoca Brands, Pixowl changed its incorporation name to TSB Gaming LTD and began doing business simply under the name The Sandbox as it was preparing to release a sequel to The Sandbox in a 3D game format with blockchain integration.

 In March 2020, the company raised $2.01 million in cash and cryptocurrency and planned to raise more funds through sale of it cryptocurrency SAND, the Ethereum-based utility token used on The Sandbox.
 Virtual real estate on the platform began to be sold as property in plots representing no smaller than 9,216 m2 with air space up to 128 m.

 In February 2021, a pair of sales of plots of land in The Sandbox were reported to have been valued at a total of $2.8 million.
 As of November 2021, there were more than 12,000 digital land owners on The Sandbox, including significant parcels of land were owned by musical artists Snoop Dogg, and Deadmau5, investors Cameron Winklevoss, Tyler Winklevoss, and Adrian Cheng, as well as companies like video game developer Atari and cryptocurrency exchange Binance.
 In November 2021, the company also completed a Series B funding round in which it raised $93 million.
 Its investors included SoftBank Group, LG Technology Ventures, Samsung Next, and Liberty City Ventures.
 In December 2021, The Sandbox was the site of the biggest virtual land sale reported to date with a $4.3 million deal between Atari SA and Republic Realm, a virtual real estate developer.

 The platform launched for alpha stage testing in November 29 to December 20, 2021, attracting more than 200,000 users.
 In March 2022, the company announced a partnership with Paris Hilton's 11:11 Media to include "with an avatar and a dedicated space within the platform featuring a game-like experience themed around her".
 In October 2022, Gucci opened the "Gucci Vault Land" on the platform, where users could play games to potentially win raffles for platform's cryptocurrency.
 That month, a report indicated that The Sandbox had around 500 daily active users interacting with the platform's blockchain.
 Animoca Brand's founder, Sat Yiu said that this number was not representative of engagement, as the Sandbox claimed to have around 200,000 monthly active users at that time.

-In 2024 Sandbox introduced The Sandbox DAO, to allow users to propose and participate in governance decisions.